Trump immigration rule takes effect again during appeal | Law-Order

 A federal appeals court has allowed a Trump administration rule that would deny green cards to immigrants who use public benefits like food stamps to go back into effect while it considers the case.
 The Election Day development was the latest dizzying twist in a legal battle over the controversial rule that the Trump administration argues helps ensure those who are self-sufficient come to the country.

 Under the Trump administration rule, officials can deny permanent residency to legal immigrants over their use of food stamps, Medicaid or other public benefits.
-Green card applicants must show they would not be burdens to the country or "public charges".
-Immigrant rights advocates deemed it a "wealth test", while health experts warned of poorer health outcomes and rising costs as low-income migrants chose between necessary services and trying to stay in the country legally.
+Green card applicants must show they wouldn't be burdens to the country, or "public charges".
+Immigrant rights advocates deemed it a "wealth test," while health experts warned of poorer health outcomes and rising costs as low-income migrants chose between necessary services and trying to stay in the country legally.

 The Illinois Coalition for Immigrant and Refugee Rights and Cook County filed the lawsuit in Chicago and planned to submit arguments to the appeals court this month.
-"It is no surprise that Trump's team is attempting to remove barriers that would not allow enforcement of his unlawful public charge definition, even after the courts clapped back at him earlier this week," Cook County State's Attorney Kim Foxx, whose office argued the case, said in a statement on Wednesday.
+"It's no surprise that Trump's team is attempting to remove barriers that wouldn't allow enforcement of his unlawful public charge definition, even after the courts clapped back at him earlier this week," Cook County State's Attorney Kim Foxx, whose office argued the case, said in a statement on Wednesday.
 "I have confidence that the law will prevail here and immigrants across America will be treated fairly as human beings while this gets sorted in the appeal process."
-Democrat Joe Biden has promised to end the policy if he is elected president.
+Democrat Joe Biden has promised to end the policy if he's elected president.

 The rule has already been heavily litigated.
 In January, the US Supreme Court reversed a hold on the policy after lawsuits.
 However, enforcement was halted by a federal judge in New York because of the coronavirus pandemic.
 By September, the 2nd US Circuit Court of Appeals had reversed that hold and the rule took effect nationwide.